2018 Awards Weekend Tickets (BBQ/Legacy Night/Awards Banquet/Package)

 Monday, June 25th - Marriott Winston-Salem lobby, 8am-3:30pm; Joel Coliseum 4:45-7:30pm

-The National Sports Media Association is pleased to announce our 59th Annual Awards Weekend will be held in Winston-Salem, NC.
+The National Sports Media Association is pleased to announce our 59th Annual Awards Weekend will be held in Winston-Salem, NC, from June 23-25.
 The Awards Weekend kicks off with Registration at Noon on Saturday, June 23rd at the Winston-Salem Marriott (425 N. Cherry St.), our headquarters hotel.

 A Welcome Reception for our award winners, their guests and local hosts will be held at The Winston Cup Museum (1355 MLK Jr. Dr.) from 3:30-5:30pm.
 And from there, buses will take us to JDL Fast Track (2505 Empire Dr.) for the Welcome BBQ.
 Following that, attendees are invited to our Saturday after party at Foothills Brewery and Tasting Room (3800 Kimwell Dr.), just across the street from JDL Fast Track.

-On Sunday, Wake Forest Baptist Medical Center is sponsoring the Advancing Your Knowledge of Sports Medicine Workshop for award winners, their guests and other interested sports media, at Wake Forest University's Bowman Gray School of Medicine from 10am-noon, with lunch to be served at the conclusion of the event.
+On Sunday, Wake Forest Baptist Medical Center is sponsoring the Wake Forest Baptist Sports Medicine Summit for award winners, their guests and other interested sports media, at Wake Forest University School of Medicine's Bowman Gray Center (fifth floor) from 10am-noon, with lunch to be served at the conclusion of the event.
+The Summit will feature interactive demonstrations on subjects such as: concussion protocol, knee injuries, spinal cord injuries and helmet fitting.

-Following the workshop, we'll head to Bookmarks (634 W 4th St - #110) for the Sports Book Festival (2-5pm), featuring authors Roland Lazenby (Showboat: The Life of Kobe Bryant), Andrew Maraniss (Strong Inside: Perry Wallace and the Collision of Race and Sports in the South), Mike Stanton (Unbeaten: Rocky Marciano's Fight for Perfection in a Crooked World), Marc Zumoff (Total Sportscasting), and others TBD.
+Following the workshop, we'll head to Bookmarks (634 W 4th St - #110) for the Sports Book Festival (2-5pm), featuring authors Roland Lazenby (Showboat: The Life of Kobe Bryant), Andrew Maraniss (Strong Inside: Perry Wallace and the Collision of Race and Sports in the South), Mike Stanton (Unbeaten: Rocky Marciano's Fight for Perfection in a Crooked World), Marc Zumoff (Total Sportscasting), Eric Mirlis (I WasThere), and Adam Schupak (Dean Beman: Golf's Driving Force).

 After returning to the Marriott, it's a short walk over to the newly-renovated Benton Convention Center for Legacy Night.
 After dinner, we will honor Raycom Sports with the Roone Arledge Award for innovation.
 Raycom was at the forefront of syndicating college football and basketball telecasts, and at one point had the rights to games played by the ACC, Big Eight, Big Ten, SEC and the old Southwest Conference.
 Following the award presentation, several Raycom Sports personnel -- on-air and off-air -- will take part in a panel discussion on the past, present and future of televised sports.
 At the conclusion of Legacy Night, our attendees are invited to our Sunday after party at Ramkat, a new music venue located at 170 West 9th St.

 On Monday, June 25th, any winners interested in learning (or presenting) are invited to NSMA's annual Sports Media Convergence Seminars.
 Registration begins at 8:30am, the seminars begin promptly at 9am.
-Among the subjects tentatively schedule for June:
+Among the seminars offered:How to break into the industry (radio)

 - Smartphone/tablet video basics